 Whether or not you will receive a jail sentence depends on a number of different factors, including whether or not it is your first offence, and how serious the charges are.

 What are some of the other penalties I might receive for an indecent assault conviction?

 The exact penalty you receive for a conviction on an indecent assault charge will depend on the individual circumstances.

 If your offence is tried in a higher court, you could end up with a prison term of up to five years.

 In addition to this, there are a number of common penalties for indecent assault including:

 - A good behaviour bond

 - A community service order

-A criminal conviction for indecent assault can impact your ability to work in certain occupations, and may limit your travel options.
+A conviction for indecent assault can impact your ability to work in certain occupations, and may even limit your travel options.

 To ensure the best possible outcome in your indecent assault case, make sure you obtain the advice of an experienced criminal lawyer.